skip to content

 Our wonderful conference artwork for 2025 was created by Claudia Stocker © Vivid Biology

-We invite sponsors to support the 2025 Loke CTR Annual Meeting, The Placenta at Term.
-If you are interested in sponsoring the meeting, please contact us or download our Meeting Prospectus for details on sponsorship packages and benefits.
+We invite sponsors to support the 2026 Loke CTR Annual Meeting.
+If you are interested in sponsoring future meetings, please contact us or download our Meeting Prospectus for details on sponsorship packages and benefits.

 2025 In-person Fees (both days)